 Be sure to scroll down and check out the video at the bottom of the page.

 Total Overkill Machine?
 What?
 In other words, this machine pulls out all of the stops.
-It has a huge SSD boot drive that is super fast, the fastest Nvidia Graphics card, and the fastest gaming processor at 5GHz from Intel.
+It has a huge SSD boot drive that is super fast, one of the fastest Nvidia Graphics cards, and the fastest gaming processor at 4.9GHz from Intel.
 Do you really NEED all of that, or do you just WANT all of that?

 Let's start with the processor.
-The i7-8086K is a limited edition six-core processor with 12 threads.
-The name (8086K) is meant to pay homage to the original 8086 processor introduced by Intel 40 years ago.
-It is the fastest gaming CPU that Intel offers and it has the fastest per-thread performance of any CPU.
+The i9-9900K is an 8-core processor with 16 threads.
+It is the fastest gaming CPU that Intel offers, but only by a small margin over the i7-9700K.
+The main difference between the i9-9900K and the i7-9700K is the Hyperthreading that provides each CPU core with two threads.
+This does not make much of a difference in gaming, but makes things like video editing, encoding, 3D rendering and modeling a good bit faster.
+So, if you plan to run some professional applications on the system in addition to gaming, then you will see that benefit.
 The "K" on the end of the name means it is unlocked, so we can overclock it as much as we want.
-Mated with a high-end triple-fan water cooler from Corsair, we are running it at a 5.0GHz.
+Mated with a high-end triple-fan water cooler from Corsair, we are running it at a 4.9GHz.

 The bottleneck in many computers is the disk subsystem.
 Solid state drives (SSDs) are a huge step forward in eliminating that bottleneck.
 However, we don't have just any SSD here.
 We have a blazing fast SSD that is based on the new NVMe protocol.
 Conventional SATA SSDs are limited to about 500MB/s.
 The SSD we have in the overkill system can read up to 3200MB/s!